bluebehree/coursera-machine-learning/README.md

-# Machine Learning
+# Coursera Machine Learning Assignments

-This is work that I am currently doing as part of Coursera's Machine Learning course.
+This is work that I am currently doing as part of Coursera's Machine Learning course, which is taught by Andrew Ng.

+Assignments were completed with GNU Octave and MATLAB.